Expository preaching: The lectionary method

-The Individual Choice Method
+Individual choice method

 When the passages are determined by the preacher or the individual church, the preacher has the freedom to work out which passages are studied at particular times.
 In such a situation, the preacher will sometimes preach through an entire book of Scripture, which generally allows a far more detailed look at the text being studied.
 Under some circumstances, preachers may prefer to preach through whole books of the Bible systematically over a long period of time.
 For example, suppose a preacher decides to cover the book of I John.
 On the beginning week of the series, the preacher may explain and apply 1 John 1.1–4, then 1 John 1.5–7 the following week, then 1 John 1.8–10 after that, and would continue until all of 1 John is covered.
 Then another book of the Bible is examined, or else a specific topic is covered for a time (few if any churches use the expository method exclusively, even where it is predominant topical studies are used as either "breaks" between books or to cover a specific area of concern to the congregation).